collamaf/UA9_22/README.md

 - Macro `analysis/FilterData.ipynb` is to filter large data files according to some preliminary cuts: `max_d0x = 1.5` and `max_d0y = 1.5`.
 This create a smaller file named `*_flt.dat`.
 A copy of the filtered files is being placed in `@lxplus.cern.ch:/eos/user/m/mbauce/UA9_data/`

 ## Compare Data to Simulations
-- Macro `analysis/CompareRuns.ipynb` is analysing runs of data and eventually comparing a set of them (e.g. can be Data at different angles, Sims at different angles or Data/Sim comparison for a given angle).
-You need one each to run the comparison.
-At the beginning of the jupyter macro you can (un-)comment the files you like to analyse.
-Check carefully the plots and read the messages between cells.
-Process first DATA, then Sim (if doing all at once it will probably crash/complain).
+The macro `analysis/CompareRuns.ipynb` is analysing runs of data and eventually comparing a set of them (e.g. can be Data at different angles, Sims at different angles or Data/Sim comparison for a given angle).
+You need one or more `.dat` files to analyse.
+At the beginning of the jupyter macro you can define the files you want to analyse: setting `whichFiles` to `Sim`, `Data`, `All` is enabling a set of simulated samples, data samples, or both.
+This is checking whether files exist in the local Data folder (typically `BigDataFiles`) and ignoring the missing ones.
+You can set `whichFiles` to `Comp` if you want to compare specific Data/Simulated samples, side-by-side: in the corresponding part of the code you can set the desired datasets.

+NOTE: In the list of dataset, the macro is looking for a reference dataset (angle 0, aligned to perfect channelling): if this is missing you may encounter several complaints.

+NOTE: Check carefully the plots and read the messages between cells: make sure you always understand what is happening!

-- Macro `analysis/CompareRuns.ipynb` is writing at the very end the acceptances in the `Acceptances.txt` file (and doing other stuff).
-Check you understand what's happening and how these are evaluated.
+The macro `analysis/CompareRuns.ipynb` is writing at the very end (last cell) the acceptances in the `Acceptances.txt` file.
+Check the code and make sure you understand what's happening and how these are evaluated.
+These are the fraction of initial events entering a given window alighned with the outgoing channeled beam, with a N-sigma width given by the fit on the outgoing angle distribution of the dataset corresponding to *perfect channelling alignement*.

+## Plot acceptances

-- The commands below are producing the plot with acceptances as a function of the impinging angle
+The commands below are producing the plot with acceptances as a function of the impinging angle
 ```
 cd analysis
 python plotAcceptances.py
 ```
+This is reading the "Acceptances.txt" file so you need to check what is in there, unless you just generated one with the `analysis/CompareRuns.ipynb` macro.

 ## CHANGELOG
 07-09-2019: